Eterea/blender/docs/tips.md

 - Plug the Random into a ColorRamp to map it into a gradient or a set of discrete colors.

-Add an Object Info node.
+1. Add an Object Info node.

-Use the Random output.
+2. Use the Random output.

-Connect that into a ColorRamp.
+3. Connect that into a ColorRamp.

-Feed the ColorRamp output into Base Color (or whatever you want to vary).
+4. Feed the ColorRamp output into Base Color (or whatever you want to vary).

 That’s it — each sphere instance now gets its own color variation even though they share the same material.

-**If you want variation inside Geometry Nodes**
+##### If you want variation inside Geometry Nodes:

-You can use the Random Value node in Geometry Nodes and store it as a custom attribute (for example, instance_random).
+- You can use the Random Value node in Geometry Nodes and store it as a custom attribute (for example, instance_random).

-Then pass it to the shader via a Named Attribute node.
+- Then pass it to the shader via a Named Attribute node.

-This gives you more control (like controlling the seed or ensuring specific distributions).
+- This gives you more control (like controlling the seed or ensuring specific distributions).

----

-### About uvmaps / texture coordinates in blender
+### About UVMaps / Texture Coordinates in Blender

 In Blender, if you do NOT manually connect a Texture Coordinate node or a UVMap to a texture (whether it's procedural like Noise Texture or an Image Texture), the system uses certain default values, but they vary depending on the type of texture:

+#### Cases

-**1. Noise Texture node (or any procedural texture):**
+##### Noise Texture node (or any procedural texture):

-If you don't connect any coordinates, Blender defaults to using **Generated** coordinates.
+- If you don't connect any coordinates, Blender defaults to using **Generated** coordinates.

-These coordinates are automatic and based on the bounding box of the object.
+- These coordinates are automatic and based on the bounding box of the object.

-They are suitable for procedural shaders because they don't need UV unwrapping.
+- They are suitable for procedural shaders because they don't need UV unwrapping.

-They work well on objects without defined UVs.
+- They work well on objects without defined UVs.

-Common example: If you add a sphere and apply a Noise Texture without coordinates, you'll see the texture projects correctly because it uses Generated
+- Common example: If you add a sphere and apply a Noise Texture without coordinates, you'll see the texture projects correctly because it uses Generated

-**2. Image Texture node (image-based texture)**:
+##### Image Texture node (image-based texture):

-If you don't connect any coordinates, Blender tries to use the object's UV coordinates (typically named in Blender **UVMap**)
+- If you don't connect any coordinates, Blender tries to use the object's UV coordinates (typically named in Blender **UVMap**)

-Specifically, it tries to use the first available UV layer of the object.
+- Specifically, it tries to use the first available UV layer of the object.

-If the object has no UVs, the texture may not display correctly (it might appear black, distorted, or random).
+- If the object has no UVs, the texture may not display correctly (it might appear black, distorted, or random).

-This is because an image needs specific mapping to know how to "wrap" onto the geometry.
+- This is because an image needs specific mapping to know how to "wrap" onto the geometry.

 ---